khowling/kh-blog/blog/2024-06-15-plat-eng/index.md

 #### Kubernetes namespace vending

 :::note
 This article doesn't cover Namespace vending on a large, shared AKS clusters.
-I've seen this pattern working very well in organizations with a Kubernetes-first approach to the public cloud, or organizations with a strong will for cloud agnostic solutions, however, this requires additional engineering beyond the scope of this article using AKS + other tooling.
+I've seen this pattern working very well in organizations with a Kubernetes-first approach to the public cloud, or with a strong will for cloud agnostic solutions, however, this requires additional engineering beyond the scope of this article using AKS + other tooling.
 There is great session from [2024 Build](https://www.youtube.com/watch?v=mGq442iwAF0) on building this service.

-However, providing example solution patterns for scale-to-zero microservices using [Azure Container Apps](https://learn.microsoft.com/azure/container-apps/), or for more complex needs, [AKS Automatic](https://learn.microsoft.com/azure/aks/intro-aks-automatic).
-These are great to add to your library of solution patterns that can be provisioned by your application teams that keep the complexity low, while providing a example pattern for the most sophisticated of application needs.
+You can provide example solution patterns & repo's for scale-to-zero microservices using [Azure Container Apps](https://learn.microsoft.com/azure/container-apps/), or for more complex needs, [AKS Automatic](https://learn.microsoft.com/azure/aks/intro-aks-automatic).
+These are great to add to your library of solution patterns that can be provisioned by your application teams that keep the complexity low, while providing example patterns for the most sophisticated of applications.
 :::

 ### 4. Tooling / Local loop development